 In compliance with the Honor Code (UPPS No. 07.10.01), the faculty member will:

-1. Complete the top half of the Honor Code Review Form, available from the departmental office or online at the university website (you may attach additional pages if need be): http://www.txstate.edu/effective/upps/upps-07-10-01-att3.html.
+1. Complete the top half of the Honor Code Review Form (you may attach additional pages as needed).

 2. Summon the student orally or in writing to a meeting.
 Arrange other communications for exceptional circumstances.